Miroslav Macek

-Miroslav Macek (born 7 December 1944 in Litomyšl, Protectorate of Bohemia and Moravia) is a politician, writer and former deputy prime minister of Czechoslovakia.
+Miroslav Macek (7 December 1944 – 1 May 2024) was a Czech politician and writer.
+He served as a deputy prime minister of Czechoslovakia.

+Life and career

+Macek was born in Litomyšl, Protectorate of Bohemia and Moravia.
 In May 2006 Macek made international news when, coming from behind, he struck the Minister of Health David Rath at a dentists' conference, accusing him of having insulted his wife (after Rath had publicly stated that Macek had married his wife for money).

-Writer
+Macek was a member of Mensa International, being considered the first member from behind the Iron Curtain.
+He stated that he had become a member in 1980.

 In 2017, he published his novel Saturnin se vrací (Saturnin Returns), a sequel to Zdeněk Jirotka's acclaimed novel, Saturnin.

+Macek died on 1 May 2024, at the age of 79.